-In accordance with the provisions of Notice No. 6/2016 of 22 June, from Angola Central Bank, the financial statements of Banco Millennium Atlântico, S.A., (Bank or ATLANTICO) are prepared in accordance with the International Financial Reporting Standards ("IFRS").
+In accordance with the provisions of Notice No. 6/2016 of 22 June, from Banco Nacional de Angola, the financial statements of Banco Millennium Atlântico, S.A., (Bank or ATLANTICO) are prepared in accordance with the International Financial Reporting Standards ("IFRS").